 Many crypto enthusiasts were originally drawn to the promise of a privacy-focused digital currency free from government interference.
 While crypto has proven difficult to trace, that doesn’t mean crypto traders should ignore their tax liability.
 The IRS has made substantial investments in tracking down tax evaders—even hiring blockchain experts.

 The good news is that tax software has made it easier than ever to prepare your taxes.
 Using ZenLedger, you can aggregate transactions across exchanges and wallets, calculate your capital gain or loss, and even pre-fill popular IRS forms.
 If you use TurboTax, you can even import your tax information to reduce your accounting expenses.
 Try it today!

 If you failed to pay taxes in the past, it’s a good idea to file an amended return and make payments as quickly as possible.
 The IRS can offer payment plans and other options to those that struggle to pay taxes.
 A failure to make an on-time payment can result in fines and interest on the amount due, which can be substantial if tax evasion is discovered years later.

 The Bottom Line

 Crypto trading has become increasingly popular over the past few years and a growing number of sophisticated traders are entering the market.
-Given the many differences with the equity markets, both novice and advanced traders should keep the four common mistakes covered above in mind when trading in order to minimize their tax exposure.
+Given the many differences with the equity markets, both novice and advanced traders should keep the four common crypto tax mistakes covered above in mind when trading to minimize their tax exposure.

 Fortunately, tax software has made it easy to automate a lot of the cost basis and capital gains calculations, as well as provide an audit trail in the event of any IRS questions.
 You can even use many of these solutions to identify ways to save on taxes through tax-loss harvesting and other strategies.